 This law relates to insurance fraud and includes Medicaid (which is a form of health insurance).
+A person commits this crime when they intentionally file a health insurance claim knowing that it is false.
 The degree of the crime is based on how much the claim was for.
 Any false claim over \$1,000 is a felony under this law.
 Committing insurance fraud more than once is also a felony.